 A quality suit

-Maybe not everyone needs a suit for work, but it is a good idea to have one in your dresser – you may need it in case you will attend an interview, or for a situation in which a conservative attire is needed.
+Maybe not everyone needs a suit for work, but it is a good idea to have one for the base of your wardrobe– you may need it in case you will attend an interview, or for a situation in which a conservative attire is needed.

 Even if you may never get to wear that suit as you should, you can still wear its pieces separately.
 A coat can bring a refined note to a pair of jeans and a white T-shirt.
 You would have numerous options when it comes to making combinations: with T-shirts, shirts, very feminine tops, with tank tops, or with thin pullovers that have short sleeves.